Tag Archives: New Colin Farrell Movie

 Artemis Fowl (2020), Colin Farrell, Ferdia Shaw, Walt Disney Studios

-Directed by Kenneth Brannagh; key cast includes Colin Farrell, Judi Dench Josh Gad, Ferdia Shaw…
+Directed by Kenneth Branagh, key cast includes Colin Farrell, Judi Dench, Josh Gad and Ferdia Shaw.

-Fantasy is generally not my go to genre.
-However I do like Farrell, and I’m sure I’d eventually forget about how little Shaw seems to resemble Farrell once the movie gets started.
+Fantasy is not my go-to genre.
+However, I do like Farrell, and I’m sure I’d eventually forget about how little Shaw resembles Farrell once the movie gets started.

 Nikesh Patel, Hong Chau, Nonso Anozie, Miranda Raison, Adrian Scarborough, Taylor James, Lara McDonnell, Joshua McGuire, and Ferdia Shaw also star.